Oathent/oathent-server/README.md

 The docs show all the endpoints available with a description of all request and response payloads.

+Custom CSS can be applied to the docs by creating and populating a `swagger.custom.css` file.

 ----

 Oathent is licensed under the MIT license.